Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 - Charitable Gifts

-- Unreimbursed Medical and Dental Expenses that exceed hurdle
+- Unreimbursed Medical and Dental Expenses that exceed the hurdle

 - Casualty and Theft Losses (associated with federal disaster and/or other requirements)